An energy-capacity inequality for Legendrian submanifolds: Introduction

 Two Legendrian submanifolds do not generically intersect.
 However, generically there are integral curves of $R_\alpha$ connecting them: so-called {\bf Reeb chords}.
 In fact, if a Legendrian isotopy $\Lambda_t$ is \emph{sufficiently} $C^0$-small for $t\in[0,1]$, it follows by the classical result due to Laudenbach--Sikorav \cite{Persistance} and Chekanov \cite{QuasiFunctions} that there are at least a number $\dim H_*(\Lambda;\Z_2)$ of Reeb chords between $\Lambda_0$ and $\Lambda_1$ for a fixed contact form (in the case when the isotopy is $C^1$-small the bound can be obtained by elementary results from differential topology).

-A $C^0$-small Legendrian push-off of $\Lambda \subset (Y,\alpha)$ is contained inside a standard contact neighborhood as in \cite{Geiges}, i.e.~a neighborhood which can be identified with a neighborhood of the zero-section of $(J^1\Lambda,dz-\lambda_\Lambda)$ under which $\Lambda$ is identified with the zero section.
-This identification preserves the contact form, and $\lambda_\Lambda$ denotes the so-called Liouville form on $T^*\Lambda.$ The aforementioned Reeb chords between $\Lambda$ and the push-off are in bijective correspondence with the intersection points inside $T^*\Lambda$ between the corresponding images under the canonical projections.
+A $C^0$-small Legendrian push-off of $\Lambda \subset (Y,\alpha)$ is contained inside a standard contact neighborhood as shown in \cite[Theorem 6.2.2]{Geiges}; this is a neighborhood that can be identified with a neighborhood of the zero-section of $(J^1\Lambda,dz+\theta_\Lambda)$ while preserving the contact forms, and identifying $\Lambda$ with the zero section.
+Here $\theta_\Lambda$ denotes the so-called Liouville form on $T^*\Lambda.$ The aforementioned Reeb chords between $\Lambda$ and a $C^0$-close push-off are in bijective correspondence with the intersection points of the images of the same under the canonical projection $J^1\Lambda \to T^*\Lambda$ (here we have used the above standard neighborhood), under which the Legendrian submanifolds become Lagrangian immersions.
 The contact-geometric counterpart of Chekanov's result would therefore answer the following question:

 Note that the non-relative counterpart of this question concerns the number of so-called translated points of a contactomorphism.
 This question has received somewhat more attention in comparison with the relative case studied here.
-We refer to the work of Albers--Frauenfelder \cite{AlbersLeafwise}, Albers--Fuchs--Merry \cite{Orderability}, \cite{Positive}, Albers--Hein \cite{AlbersHein}, Sandon \cite{Sandon}, and Shelukhin in \cite{HoferContactomorphism} for related results concerning existence of translated points.
+We refer to the work of Albers--Frauenfelder \cite{AlbersLeafwise}, Albers--Fuchs--Merry \cite{Orderability}, \cite{Positive}, Albers--Hein \cite{AlbersHein}, Sandon \cite{Sandon}, and Shelukhin in \cite{HoferContactomorphism} for related results concerning the existence of translated points.